aws/sagemaker-tensorflow-serving-container/README.md

 For example, if the ``SAGEMAKER_SAFE_PORT_RANGE`` is between 9000 to 9999, the maximum number of models that can be loaded to the endpoint at the same time would be 499 ((9999 - 9000) * 0.9 / 2).

 ### Using Multi-Model Endpoint with Pre/Post-Processing
 Multi-Model Endpoint can be used together with Pre/Post-Processing.
-Each model will need its own ``inference.py`` otherwise default handlers will be used.
-An example of the directory structure of Multi-Model Endpoint and Pre/Post-Processing would look like this:
+Each model can either have its own ``inference.py`` or use a universal ``inference.py``.
+If both model-specific and universal ``inference.py`` files are provided, then the model-specific ``inference.py`` file is used.
+If both files are absent, then the default handlers will be used.
+An example of the directory structure of Multi-Model Endpoint with a model-specific ``inference.py`` file would look like this:

         /opt/ml/models/model1/model
             |--[model_version_number]